knotteye00/satyr/docs/INSTALLATION.md

 Then restart the server.

 ## Migrating Satyr
 To backup and restore, you will need to export the mysqlDB.
-Restore the new database from the backup, then copy config/local.toml, config/jwt.pem, and the site directory to the new location.
+Restore the new database from the backup, then copy config and site directories to the new location.